Last updated: May 2017

 - or mailing a request, via regular mail, postage pre-paid in the US to Privacy Officer, Questionmark Corporation, 35 Nutmeg Drive, Suite 330, Trumbull, CT 06611 or in other countries to Privacy Officer, Questionmark Computing Ltd, 30 Coleman Street, London EC2R 5AL United Kingdom.

 In your request, please clearly state what personal information you would like to have access to.
 EU individuals have rights to access personal information stored about them and to limit its use and disclosure.
-Questionmark shall address such requests in accordance with applicable data protection laws and where applicable in accordance with the EU-U.S. Privacy Shield framework principles.
+Questionmark shall address such requests in accordance with applicable data protection laws and where applicable in accordance with the Privacy Shield principles.
 Questionmark’s customers store personal information within our systems and therefore if you want to receive access to, limit the use of, or limit disclosure of, your personal information received by Questionmark, please provide us with the name of our customer that submitted your personal information to our systems.
 We will then pass your request to our relevant customer and provide them with reasonable assistance in responding.

-Questionmark retains personal information in our service for as long as is necessary to provide its services, which includes prudent, limited duration archive retention, for compliance with legal obligations, to enforce our rights under agreements and as permitted under applicable data protection law, including where relevant subject to the requirements of the EU-U.S. Privacy Shield framework.
+Questionmark retains personal information in our service for as long as is necessary to provide its services, which includes prudent, limited duration archive retention, for compliance with legal obligations, to enforce our rights under agreements and as permitted under applicable data protection law, including where relevant subject to the requirements of the Privacy Shield principles.

 Transmission of information